-Dr. Emmanuel Bortey Borketey, founder and president of Charger Limited, producers of Happy Man Bitters and Plus 1 drinks, has called for unity among Upper East music industry stakeholders.
+Dr. Emmanuel Bortey Borketey, the founder and president of Charger Limited, renowned producers of Happy Man Bitters and Plus 1 drinks, is calling for unity among the stakeholders of the Upper East music industry.
+As a celebrated philanthropist and business visionary, he emphasizes the need for collaboration to foster the growth and development of the region’s music scene.

 His post reads “In recent times, the creative industry in the Upper East Region has been a subject of discussion and debate on social media platforms.
 As someone deeply invested in this industry, I firmly believe that it is time to move beyond mere talk and rhetoric and take concrete action to propel its growth.
 Instead of dwelling on complaints and criticism, it is essential for stakeholders to come together, strategize, and provide support to foster the development of this young industry.